NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

       --output_mesh rig_out/fused_mesh.ply                 \
       --min_ray_length 0.1 --max_ray_length 2.0            \
       --voxel_size 0.01

+This assumes that depth sensors were present.
+Otherwise, can needs to create point clouds with stereo, see :numref:`multi_stereo`.

 The output mesh is ``fused_mesh.ply``, points no further than 2 meters from each camera center are used, and the mesh is obtained